-[Code] 10K001 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Friday,4th-5th [Location] KatsuraA2-308,Yoshida Research Bldg.No4,-Room3(Distance lectures) [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Relay Lecture [Language] English [Instructor] [Course Description] The various technologies used in the field of material science serve as bases for so-called "high technologies", and, in turn, the high technologies develop material science.
+[Code] 10K001 [Course Year] Master and Doctor Course [Term] First term/Spring term [Class day & Period] Fri 4th [Location] KatsuraA2-308, Yoshida Research Bldg.No4,-Room3(Distance lectures)

+[Credits] First term: 2, Spring term: [Restriction] No Restriction [Lecture Form(s)] Relay Lecture [Language] English

+[Course Description] The various technologies used in the field of material science serve as bases for so-called "high technologies", and, in turn, the high technologies develop material science.
 These relate to each other very closely and contribute to the development of modern industries.
 In this class, recent progresses in material science are briefly introduced, along with selected current topics on new biomaterials, nuclear engineering materials, new metal materials and natural raw materials.
 The methods of material analysis and future developments in material science are also discussed.